thanathip41/tspace-mysql/README.md

 ```
 ## Built in Relation Functions
-Relationships can using built in function in results
-let's example a built in function :
+Certainly, let's illustrate the use of a built-in function in the results of relationships:
 ```js
 import { Model } from 'tspace-mysql'